-Locate on the Capacity Chart the Main Boom Load Ratings.
-Find the 3.66 meters (12 foot) radius in the chart.
-Always use the next highest radius if the radius measured is not on the chart.
-Read across the line to determine what can be lifted at that radius, either with the outriggers extended and down, retracted and down or on rubber.
+Located on the Load Rating and Range Diagram Chart are the Main Boom Load and Boom Extension Ratings.
+Find the approximate radius in the chart.
+Always use the next highest radius if the actual radius is not on the chart.
+Read across the line to the appropriate column to determine what can be lifted at that radius.